Files

 Creates a new directory at a specified path.

-: The path to the new directory (replaces "$" with the system path) (type: VAR).
+path: The path to the new directory (replaces "$" with the system path) (type: VAR).

 This example creates a new directory "/system/files/newFolder".